 What is your student to instructor ratio? - Our student to instructor ratio is about six students to every one instructor.
 We typically have at least two instructors at every course no matter how small the class is.

-Do you give out certificates with your courses? – We do give out certificates with each of our courses.
-We are extremely proud of our students, and want to recognize their hard work.
-Patches are available for purchase.
+Do you give out certificates with your courses? - We do give out certificates with each of our courses.
+We are extremely proud of our students, and want to recognize their hard work with a certificate and patch.
+Additional patches based on the level completed are available for purchase should you need more than one or a replacement.

 Can I check out a class before I register for one? - Due to the disruptive nature of having drop-ins, we don't typically allow anyone to just sit in and check out a class.
 We do offer quarterly Meetup gatherings throughout the year for you to meet instructors, and sample some of our training.
 These are free events, and are open to everyone.

-What are your facilities like? – We have over 2o acres connected to the Sumter National Forest, a small lake, and many outdoor classrooms.
-We also have a Survival Shack that provides covered training and emergency shelters in the event of bad weather.
+What are your facilities like? - We have over 2o acres connected to the Sumter National Forest, a small lake, and many outdoor classrooms.
+We also have a Survival Shack that provides covered training during bad weathers and a emergency medical room (should it ever be needed)to use till EMS arrives.

 Does the cost include boarding? - Tent sites are available for all students at no additional charge.
 Local hotel accommodations are available at student's expense.